AdityaKrNag007/leetcode---solutions/README.md

+# LeetCode Solutions

-This repository contains my solutions to leetcode problems , copy pasted directly from there .
+This repository contains my solutions to LeetCode problems, copied directly from the platform after solving them.

-Some of these solutions are uniquely creative though they might be space and time inefficient .
+Some solutions include my own creative approaches and experimentation, though they may not always be optimal in terms of time and space complexity.

-Not all solutions are optimal
+Not all solutions are fully optimized — this repo reflects my learning process and progression in problem solving.